Digital Identity Systems

 - Chain Corruption: Neural Continuity Chains are degrading.
 Not from external attack, but from accumulated micro-errors in the cryptographic linking process.
 By 2190, an estimated 15% of all active chains will contain at least one unverifiable gap.
 The Eternal Registry knows this.
 They haven't told anyone.

-If consciousness is malleable -- copyable, editable, transferable -- then what makes a person that person?
-Is identity the thread of continuous experience?
+The question haunts everyone who thinks about it too long.
+If consciousness is malleable â copyable, editable, transferable â then what makes a person that person?
+The thread of continuous experience?
 The pattern of behavior?
 The social consensus of a community?
-Or something that can't be measured at all?
+Or something that can't be measured, can't be copied, and can't be proven to exist?

 "We built systems to answer the question 'Who are you?' and discovered the question has no answer.
 Not because identity doesn't exist, but because the technologies that were supposed to protect it are the same technologies that made it fragile.
-Every Neural Continuity Chain, every cryptographic key, every behavioral baseline -- they don't prove who you are.
+Every Neural Continuity Chain, every cryptographic key, every behavioral baseline â they don't prove who you are.
 They prove who the system thinks you are.
 And the system can be wrong.
-The system is always, eventually, wrong." -- Zephyrian Identity Collective, "Against the Registry," 2182
+The system is always, eventually, wrong." â Zephyrian Identity Collective, "Against the Registry," 2182